 Features of REST

-Layered System: An application is made more stable by giving it a layered system architecture and limiting its component behavior.
+- Layered System: An application is made more stable by giving it a layered system architecture and limiting its component behaviour.
 The layered architecture enhances the application security as components in each layer cannot interact beyond their next immediate layer.

-Uniform Interface: REST’s interface constraints, resource identification, self-descriptive messages, resource manipulation using representation, and hypermedia as the engine of application state helps to obtain uniformity throughout the application.
+- Uniform Interface: REST’s interface constraints, resource identification, self-descriptive messages, resource manipulation using representation, and hypermedia as the engine of application state help to obtain uniformity throughout the application.

 Differences between GraphQL vs REST